ThembinkosiThemba/genesis/README.md

 ## 🌟 Features

-- **Quick Setup**: Rapidly initialize Go and Rust projects with best practices in them
+- **Quick Setup**: Rapidly initialize Go and Rust projects allowing you to select the database of your choice
 - **Interactive CLI**: User-friendly command-line interface for easy project configuration
 - **Language Selection**: Support for Go and Rust, with room for expansion
 - **Customizable Paths**: Flexibly set project locations